 Many medical schools and other institutions seek donations of whole bodies for research and instruction.
 You can make arrangements to donate your body to science by directly contacting an interested medical school or whole body donation organization.

-For more information about donating your body to science in Illinois, contact one of the programs on this list of body donation programs in the United States.
-You can also contact a national whole body donation organization such as the Life Legacy Foundation.
+For more information about donating your body to science in Illinois, you may contact one of the programs on this list of body donation programs in the United States.
+You can also contact a national whole body donation organization such as Science Care.

 If for any reason you feel strongly that you do not want to be an organ donor, you should put those wishes in writing.
 If you don’t, your family members may consent to the donation of your organs after your death.

 Write down your instructions in a signed, dated document -- perhaps in your durable power of attorney for health care -- and be sure your family and health care providers know that you choose not to be an organ donor.
+Sign the document in front of two disinterested witnesses.
 If you have prepared a written notice stating that you do not want to be a donor, others are legally barred from donating any part of your body.
 (755 ILCS § 50/5-43.)

 If you don’t leave instructions about organ donation, Illinois law decides who will make the decision for you after your death.
 When a minor dies, the right to decide about organ donation goes to the child’s parents.
 For adults, the right goes to the following people, in order: